Now That HBO’s ‘Game Of Thrones’ Has Ended, How Far Away Is The Next George R. R. Martin Book?

 Now that fans have had a few days to come down from the hype of the final season of HBO’s Game of Thrones, they are looking forward to their next binge.
-For some of those fans, this includes a return to waiting for the much anticipated new book from author George R. R. Martin.
-But, how far away is the next installment in the A Song of Ice and Fire series?
+For some of those fans, this includes a return to waiting for the much-anticipated new book from author George R. R. Martin.
+But how far away is the next installment in the A Song of Ice and Fire series?

 HBO’s Game of Thrones is based on the successful book series by George R. R. Martin.
 When production began on the TV series, it was hopeful that the sixth book in the series, The Winds of Winter, would be completed before HBO reached a point in the TV series where they would run out of source material.
 Unfortunately, this didn’t happen.
 On top of that, the A Song of Ice and Fire series is supposed to be seven books in length, which means book fans are actually waiting on two more installments in the epic fantasy series.